fusioncharts/dev_centre_docs/map-guide/add-drill-down-to-maps.md

 You can use `LinkedCharts` to insert reference to a new chart in the code, so that it opens whenever you click on a particular entity within a map.
 In these cases, you do not need to specify custom URLs or JavaScript methods to the `link` attribute.
 The new chart that opens is called dependent chart, and is a child of the parent chart.

 Note that all the links originate from a parent chart.
 The data of the parent chart contains data for all descendant charts, also called the linked data.
 You can configure the descendant charts to either replace the parent chart with an option to drill back up to the parent, or open them in new dialogs or frames.
-You need to configure the `link` for this behaviour, just the way shown in the previous section.
+You need to configure the `link` for this behavior, just the way shown in the previous section.

 ### Connect one map to another using `LinkedCharts`